Bird symbolism: 10 common birds and their spiritual meaning

 10. Albatross

 Albatrosses are fascinating birds known for their large wingspans and the ability to ride winds for hours without flapping their feathers.
-The albatross has a rich mythological and cultural history which persists to the modern day.
+The albatross has a rich mythological and cultural history that persists to the modern day.

 Albatross symbolism